-3. Statutory Auditors' report on the share capital operations specified in resolutions 11 and 13 to 19 to be tabled at the General Shareholders' Meeting of May 10, 2023
+6.3 Statutory Auditors' report on the share capital operations specified in the fourteenth resolution to be tabled at the General Shareholders' Meeting of June 19, 2024

 This is a free translation into English of the Statutory Auditors' report issued in French and is provided solely for the convenience of English speaking readers.
 This report should be read in conjunction with, and construed in accordance with, French law and professional auditing standards applicable in France.